Showing all 3 results

 The 1973 oil crisis brought a harsh reality to light for American motorists: fuel was about to become a lot more expensive.
 The solution?
 Make cars that use less, without sacrificing too much power.
 And when crisis repeated itself later that decade, Detroit was ready.
 That’s where the Ford AOD transmission jumps into the picture.
 Here at Gearstar, we take the legacy of this classic AOD transmission and rework it for modern performance.

 Made in a fresh-cast aluminum case with an overdrive unit and their reliable Ravigneaux planetary gearset, Ford’s automatic overdrive transmissions kick-started in 1980, and were soon found in millions of Ford vehicles, from Broncos to Thunderbirds.
-The first among four-drive automatic transmissions with an overdrive unit, Ford’s new transmission was well-received, but flawed.
-Like most earlyinnovative designs, it had some kinks that needed to be worked out: parts that required replacing, oversights that led to snapped input shafts and burnt out clutch packs.
+The first among four-drive automatic transmissions with an overdrive unit, Ford’s new transmission was well-received but flawed.
+Like most early innovative designs, it had some kinks that needed to be worked out: parts that required replacing, oversights that led to snapped input shafts, and burnt-out clutch packs.

 First designed in the early 60s when Ford began anticipating the need for more economical transmissions and simple drivability, AOD transmission production continued for over a decade until 1993.
-Afterwards, it was replaced by its electronic cousin, the AODE transmission, in ‘94.
+Afterward, it was replaced by its electronic cousin, the AODE transmission, in ‘94.
 Since then, most modern-day transmissions are automatic and require overdrive – but there’s still a lot that this thing can do with a little love and care.